NklsCh/zen-browser-flake/README.md

-> [!warning] ARCHIVED
+> [!WARNING]
-> Use <https://github.com/youwen5/zen-browser-flake> instead, as it is better maintained and has a more correct packaging.
+> This repo has been archived.
+Use <https://github.com/youwen5/zen-browser-flake> instead, as it is better maintained and has a more correct packaging.

 # Zen Browser